Who Is Regular Window Cleaning Best For? (Not good for)

 For a lot of people, regular window cleaning is simply about getting their time back.
 It’s one of those household jobs that you could do… but don’t really want to.

-It’s a bit like mowing the lawn.
+Cleaning windows is a bit like mowing the lawn.
 Some people enjoy it.
 Others are more than happy to outsource it and never think about it again.

-If you’re the kind of person who likes to set something up once and let it run in the background, regular cleaning tends to suit you very well.
+If you’re the kind of person who likes to set something up once and let it run in the background, regular window cleaning tends to suit you very well.

 Person cleaning a window on a stone building with a pole; text asks about regular window cleaning.